miRackModular/ImpromptuModular/README.md

 ![IM](res/img/PhraseSeq16.jpg)

 A 16 phrase sequencer module, where each phrase is an index into a set of 16 sequences of 16 steps (maximum).
 CVs can be entered via a CV input when using an external keyboard controller or via the built-in keyboard on the module itself.
 Using the song mode, a 256-step sequence can be created.
 With two separate gates per step, gate 2 is perfect for use as an accent if desired.
-When notes are entered on the builtin keyboard using double-clicks instead of single clicks of the mouse, the sequencer automatically moves to the next step.
+When notes are entered on the built-in keyboard using double-clicks instead of single clicks of the mouse, the sequencer automatically moves to the next step.
 Holding ctrl while double-clicking also copies the current note/gate-type over when moving to the next step.
 Right-click defaults are also supported on the main knob.

 The following block diagram shows how sequences and phrases relate to each other to create a song.
 In the diagram, a 12-bar blues pattern is created by setting the song length to 12, the step lengths to 8 (not visible in the figure), and then creating 4 sequences.
 The 12 phrases are indexes into the 4 sequences that were created.

 ![IM](res/img/PhraseSeq16BlockDiag.jpg)

 Familiarity with the Fundamental SEQ-3 sequencer is recommended, as some operating principles are similar in both sequencers.
-It is also recommended to see the section above on [resets, clocks and run states](#clk_rst_run).
+It is also strongly recommended to read the section [general concepts](#general-concepts) for more relevant information that is not repeated here.
 For an in depth review of the sequencer's capabilities, please see Nigel Sixsmith's [Talking Rackheads episode 8](https://www.youtube.com/watch?v=KOpo2oUPTjg) or Omri Cohen's [PhraseSeq tutorial](https://www.youtube.com/watch?v=N8_rMNzsS7w).

 * **SEQ / SONG**: This is the main switch that controls the two major modes of the sequencer.
 Seq mode allows the currently selected sequence to be played/edited.
 In this mode, all controls are available (run mode, transpose, rotate, copy-paste, gates, slide, octave, notes) and the content of a sequence can be modified even when the sequencer is running.
 Song mode allows the creation of a series of sequence numbers (called phrases).
 In this mode, the run mode and length of the song and the sequence index numbers themselves can be modified (whether the sequence is running or not); some of the other aforementioned controls are unavailable and the actual contents of the sequences cannot be modified.